ShuaibSiddiqui786/Kisan-Mitra/README.md

 - **Integration with Groq API and Llama Models:** Incorporates cutting-edge technologies like Groq API and Llama models for superior functionality.
 - **Retrieval-Augmented Generation (RAG):** Implements RAG to enhance the quality and relevance of generated responses by retrieving relevant information from a large corpus of data.

+## User Features

+- **Weather Information:** provides real-time weather information by accessing the geolocation of the user.
+- **Harvest Calculator:** enables user to calculate the expected yield and revenue from the crop harvest.
+- **Market Prices:** User can check current market rates for crops in their nearby markets.
+- **AI Assistant:** Users can get answers about farming laws and practices and can have a real time conversation.
+- **Learn:** Farmers can learn best practices from agricultural tutorials there.

 ## Contributing

 I welcome contributions to enhance this project.
 Please follow these steps to contribute: